netliferesearch/snomed-search/snowstorm-install.md

 ### Optional install

 We installed http://tomcat.apache.org/native-doc/ as well, as Snowstorm was suggesting it on startup, but it's not necessary.
-Suggest to get everything running first and consult someone who knows their Java about whether this is a good idea or not...
+Suggest to get everything running first and consult someone who knows their Java about whether Tomcat Native is necessary.

-## Configuration
+## Elasticsearch config

 /etc/elasticsearch/elasticsearch.yml: